jordan-dimov/tacc/README.md

 The `tacc` library defines Python classes that encapsulate both traditional and multi-dimensional T accounts, together with the common algebraic operations one would expect to be able to use with T-accounts in the context of bookkeeping.

---
+### Python examples

+(Coming soon.
+Meanwhile, review the provided unit tests. )

+## Refrences

-[1] Pacioli, Luca.
-"Summa de arithmetica, proportioni et proportionalita."
-Venecia: Paganino Paganini.
+* [1] Pacioli, Luca. "_Summa de arithmetica, proportioni et proportionalita._" Venecia: Paganino Paganini.
-[2] Ellerman, David.
-"On double-entry bookkeeping: The mathematical treatment."
-Accounting Education 23.5 (2014): 483-501.
+* [2] Ellerman, David. "_On double-entry bookkeeping: The mathematical treatment._" Accounting Education 23.5 (2014): 483-501.